 Do you get your GRE scores immediately?

-Your official GRE scores will be available in your ETS Account and also the score would be sent to the applicants approximately 10–15 days after your test date.
+Your official GRE scores will be available in your ETS Account and also the score would be sent approximately 10 to 15 days after your test date.

 Which are the schools that don’t require GRE?